mercymadueke/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating a script that counts the number of directories in the path
+creating a script that lists environmental variables